People

 [CV] [Google Scholar] [Departmental Profile]

 David received his B.A. in physics and biochemistry from the University of Pennsylvania and completed his Ph.D. in physics at the University of California, Santa Barbara, under Prof. Omar Saleh.
 As a postdoc, he developed single-molecule methods for measuring membrane-protein energetics under Prof. Tom Perkins at JILA.
-At Clemson, he is excited to build a lab focused on applying those single-molecule methods to studies of membrane proteins of biological and biomedical interest.
+At Clemson, his lab focuses on applying those single-molecule methods to studies of membrane proteins of biological and biomedical interest.

 Graduate Students